 Employers are required to accommodate employees to the point of undue hardship.
 Employees are entitled to be provided with reasonable accommodation that is necessary in the circumstances.
 A reasonable accommodation will be one that meets the employee’s needs and does not impose undue burdens, financial or otherwise, on the employee.

-Employees may seek compensation for any lost wages that resulted from an employer’s discrimination and/or failure to accommodate to the point of undue hardship. -Damages may also be awarded for the injury to an employee’s dignity, feelings and self-respect that may have been caused by the employer’s actions.
+Employees who have been subject to discrimination may file a human rights complaint or, in some cases, a civil action or grievance.
+Employees may seek compensation for any lost wages that resulted from an employer’s discrimination and/or failure to accommodate to the point of undue hardship.
+Damages may also be awarded for the injury to an employee’s dignity, feelings and self-respect that may have been caused by the employer’s actions.